larsencyber/larsencyber.github.io/content/docs/_index.md

 This is where I store my go-to offensive security tips and tricks.

+{{% callout note %}}
-As always, it's important to note that all information shared on this website, is intended for educational and research purposes only.
+it's important to note that all information shared on this website, is intended for educational and research purposes only.
 The owner is not responsible for any illegal activity as a result of using the information shared on this site.
 Please don't commit any crimes.
+{{% /callout %}}

 ## Next